Response through collaboration

 The devastating earthquake that shook Nepal took 9,000 lives and destroyed more than 600,000 houses, and also left many monasteries without basic necessities.
-In an interview with AidEx, our colleague Martina Aureli, Business Development & Sales Executive – Asia & Oceania discuss the work that we carried out in Nepal earlier this year and our continued support to the vulnerable populations.
+In an interview with AidEx, our colleagues Martina Aureli, Business Development & Sales Manager – Asia & Oceania, and Nicole Malick, Corporate Social Responsibility Manager, discuss the work that we carried out in Nepal earlier this year and our continued support to the vulnerable populations.

 Supplying key core relief items during acute emergency response is the nature of our business.
 After the earthquake which struck Nepal earlier this year, our team made two field assessments to see which of our products could be most useful on the ground.
 We started working closely with the Bairo Ling Australia NGO which was helping the Amitabha Monastery, an important center for Tibetan Buddhism set high in the mountains of Kathmandu, to rebuild after the disaster.

 The quake’s intensity made much of the facility structurally unsound and uninhabitable.
 We provided our Legend™ tents as temporary shelters for the nuns at the remote monastery, since this was specifically designed to offer a wide range of potential uses in any emergency situation.
 In this specific case, it was used as a comfortable, strong and protective temporary shelter for the nuns who needed a place to call home.

 We know disaster relief is about 80% logistics, and for any natural disaster, it is always the most crucial part of an emergency operation.
 It was no different in this case.